mhdawson/arduino-esp8266/MessageWaitingIndicator/README.md

 * Wifi configuration, from WirelessConfig.h:
   * ssid - The id of the wireless network to connect to.
   * pass - the password for the wireless network.
+  * mqttServerString - string with hostname/ip of the mqtt server (ex 10.1.1.186)
-  * mqttServer - array with the IPV4 components for the mqtt server.
+  * mqttServerPort - port for the mqtt server (ex 1883) server.

 # Building